 For those heading to the Lake District this Easter, there’s a selection of ‘egg-citing’ and unusual events going on too.
 This blog post we round up some of the best family-friendly Easter activities this year.
-If you’re hosting your own easter egg hunt, take a look at our guide for planning the perfect Easter egg hunt here too.

 An Easter break in the Lakes is a great excuse to ‘egg-plore’ lesser-known parts of the region too, and, of course, indulge.
 Happy Easter from us at Lakelovers 🐰🐥.

 Saturday 20th April, 9pm ‘til late, enjoy a night of wonderful musical talent from Benjamin Moss at Windermere’s premier live entertainment cafe lounge, BaHa.
 This is an intimate venue for enjoying this one night only gig.
 Perhaps book a table to enjoy a casual, pre-music, dinner and bottle of something nice.

 Explore your creativity for drawing and painting in the gardens of Rydal Mount over the Easter weekend.
 The ‘natural’ gardens at Rydal, Grasmere, were designed and treasured by its famous resident of almost 40 years, William Wordsworth.
 This 2-day, creative course is hosted by Abbey Art with Tyga Helme and Bea Hasell-McCosh, over the 21st and 22nd April, paced at £250 pp and includes lunch and tea.